 8. You can see what you have/use

 Sometimes kitchen cupboards are packed to the brim with equipment that is no longer needed or even used.
-Throwing away broken products or donating items you no longer use will free up more valuable space in your own cupboards.
+Throwing away broken products or donating items you no longer use will free up more valuable space in your own kitchen cabinets.
 This will allow you to organise your essential kitchen appliances much more effectively.

 9. You can find what you need